microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 5. **Select** your 'Subscription', 'Cloud Shell region' and 'Resource Group'.

->**Note:** If you do not have an existing resource group please follow the steps mentioned [HERE](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) to create one.
+>**Note:** If you do not have an existing resource group, please follow the steps mentioned [HERE](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) to create one.
 Complete the task and then continue with the below steps.

 >Cloud Shell region need not be specific, you may select any region which works best for your experience.